unbill/bugsnag-hapi/README.md

 To access your request contextualized client:
 `const bugsnagRequestClient = request.app.bugsnag.client`

-So at any point where you have access to the request, you can add custom properties that will be reported to bugsnag on error.
+At any point where you have access to the request, you can add custom properties that will be reported to bugsnag on error.

 ```javascript
 // Add the current user